graylan0/customer-qml/README.md

 ## Backstory
 I had a really bad experiance with verizon customer support invoking this project searching for a better potential customer support service with Quantum Machine Learning.

+## How it works

+The model grabs information from a vector database depending upon a customers specific requests.
+For example if the customer asks about what colors a specific phone has in stock.
+The model will reply.
+The 2nd feature is using color coded quantum computing to determine customer emotional states.
 ## Quantum Machine Learning.
 DEMO: